netrunnerd-lambda/webdb-i-challenge/queries.md

 ## List first 10 orders ever placed, descending by the order date

-SELECT * FROM Orders ORDER BY OrderDate DESC LIMIT 10
+SELECT * FROM (SELECT * FROM Orders ORDER BY OrderId LIMIT 10) ORDER BY OrderDate DESC

 ## Find all customers that live in London, Madrid, or Brazil